Sanggano, Sanggago't Sanggwapo: Plot

 In the celebration of the town fiesta, Johnny, Andy, Dondon along with June, Sam, Isabel and Enrico came.
-Selina also told Dondon, that the sniper is positioned at foyer.
+Selina also told Dondon, that the sniper is positioned at the foyer.
 June talked to the mayor and told about Russell being the mastermind of all the problems in the hacienda.
 However, the mayor didn't listen to her because he's a close friend of Russell.
 There Johnny revealed his true identity as the real son of Don Roberto.
-A furious Russell who was about to shot at Andy, but Selina shielded Andy and was shot instead.
-And when Russell about to shot Johnny, Dondon used a pan to shield, but the bullet went to Andy.
+A furious Russell was about to shoot at Andy, but Selina shielded Andy and was shot instead.
+And when Russell about to shoot Johnny, Dondon used a pan to shield, but the bullet hit Andy instead.
 There Russell told the mayor to come with him, or he will be implicated.
 But the mayor shot at Russell.
 As they're about to rush Dondon to the hospital, mayor along with Atty.
 Saguit and some policemen chased them.
 At the hospital, several police officers are on standby along with the governor and arrested the mayor and Atty.
 Saguit.
-At the hospital, they also learned that Selina died from the gunshot would she sustained.
+They also learned that Selina died from the gunshot she sustained.

 Johnny decided to give the house to Enrico and his family and he and June are now on.
 Dondon is now also happy with Isabel.
 As for Andy, he knew that he will be rejected by Sam after she regained her eyesight after Selina decided to give her eyes to Sam before she died.
 Sam also confessed her love to Andy.